 With two students in every classroom having Developmental Language Disorder, and many more students in each classroom with other forms of communication difficulties, schools are seeking ways they can best support these students within their schools.
 They are looking for ways to build staff capacity to provide this support, as well as direct support for these students, to ensure that each child is provided access to a learning program that suits their individual needs, within the school environment.

-Department of Education Schools in the North East Metropolitan Language Development Centre (NEMLDC) catchment area have the opportunity to participate in a 3-year Pilot.
+Department of Education Schools in the North Metropolitan region have the opportunity to participate in the 4-year Pilot program.
 Schools participating in the Pilot are provided the opportunity to have a speech pathologist on staff, who can work with staff and / or students according to the School’s need.